 How one goes about which aspects of Halloween to redeem or receive is still a tricky issue.
 One suggestion is to distinguish between the cultural aspects of Halloween and the religious aspects of Halloween.
 “There is a big difference between kids dressing up in cute costumes for candy and Mardi-Gras-like Halloween parties with offensive costumes and uninhibited excess.”

-"It's naive to make a blanket judgment to reject or receive Halloween as a whole.
+“It’s naive to make a blanket judgment to reject or receive Halloween as a whole.
 There should be no pressure to participate, but for those Christians whose conscience permits, we should view it as an opportunity to engage wisely with our culture and to choose how we can redeem this aspect of culture.
-Many Christian use this culture piece of Halloween as a way to get out into their neighborhoods and hang out with those around them, build relationships, and be together with people they live near when they otherwise might not get to do as often.
-And, let's be honest, mom and dad really enjoy raiding the Halloween buckets once all the kids are sleeping (just don't forget to garboflage the evidence)!
+Many Christian use this culture piece of Halloween as a way to get out into their neighborhoods and hang out with those around them, build relationships, and be together with people they live near which they otherwise might not get to do as often.
+And, let’s be honest, mom and dad really enjoy raiding the Halloween buckets once all the kids are sleeping (just don’t forget to garboflage the evidence)!